Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Dataset

+The experimental EEG data available was recorded from \mbox{$N\!=\!50$} participants, $25$ of whom were suffering from PD and an equal number of sex and age matched participants serving as a control group (CTL).
 The PD group were subject to the same experiment twice, once on-medication and the other time off-medication.
 In this document, we only consider the off-medication sessions as they showed a noticeable separability from the CTL group in comparison to the on-medication sessions.\\

 The PD group were subject to a Unified Parkinson's Disease Rating Scale (UPDRS) assessing the severity of their disease which was scored by neurologists, the mean UPDRS score is ($24.80 \pm 8.66$).
-All participants underwent a Mini Mental State Exam (MMSE), and all obtained a scored above 26 (PD: $28.68 \pm 1.03$, CTL: $28.76 \pm 1.05$) confirming their ability to comprehend the task they would be subjected to.\\
+All participants underwent a Mini Mental State Exam (MMSE), and all obtained a scored above 26 (PD: $28.68 \pm 1.03$, CTL: $28.76 \pm 1.05$) confirming their ability to comprehend the task they would be subjected to.
+Complete details and informations regarding the subjects and the experimental procedure can be found in \citep{Cavanagh2018}.\\